 - Exceptional levels of honesty and integrity

 Peter Brabazon listed out the types of position that might suit a person with Asperger’s syndrome.
-These would include but not be limited the following: Software Engineer, Software Tester, Validation Engineer, QC roles, etc. In the first instance Peter explained that Specialisterne hope to place at least one person with Asperger’s with each of the major employers in Galway.
-To that effect he has had several very promising initial meetings with several companies and is hopeful that many of these will agree to employ at least one person with Asperger’s in the first instance.
+These would include but not be limited the following: Software Engineer, Software Tester, Validation Engineer, QC roles, etc. In the first instance, Peter explained that Specialisterne hopes to place at least one person with Asperger’s with each of the major employers in Galway.
+To that effect, he has had several very promising initial meetings with several companies and is hopeful that many of these will agree to employ at least one person with Asperger’s in the first instance.

 Founder & Management Consultant